← Back to Blog

 Person sitting alone in a calm, warmly lit living room, peacefully using their phone — representing low-pressure connection for people with social anxiety

-What Makes an App Good for Social Anxiety?
+What Makes an App Low-Pressure?

-The Best Apps for People With Social Anxiety
+The Best Low-Pressure Apps for Making Friends

 Currently iOS only, US market, free during early access.